Is the California condor a monster?

 (Small plane pilots beware!)

-For more posts about the language humans use when referring to the California condor, click the LANGUAGE button somewhere on this screen (the location depends on your device).
+For more posts about the language humans use when referring to the California condor, click the WORDS button under POST TOPICS, somewhere on this screen (the location depends on your device).